Maria Feodorovna (Dagmar of Denmark): Second engagement and marriage

-Maria Feodorovna was beloved by the Russian public.
+Heir's wife

+Since her mother-in-law, Empress Maria Alexandrovna, was in fragile health and spent long periods abroad for health reasons, Maria Feodorovna often had to fulfill the role of first lady of the court.
+She did not have the best conditions to become popular in Russia, as most Russians disliked her having married Alexander after first having been engaged to his brother.
+However, she quickly overcame this obstacle, and became beloved by the Russian public, a popularity she never really lost.
 Early on, she made it a priority to learn the Russian language and to try to understand the Russian people.
-Baroness Rahden wrote that "the Czarevna is forming a real, warm sympathy for that country which is receiving her with so much enthusiasm."
+Baroness Editha von Rahden wrote that "the Czarevna is forming a real, warm sympathy for that country which is receiving her with so much enthusiasm."
 In 1876, she and her husband visited Helsinki and were greeted by cheers, most of which were "directed to the wife of the heir apparent."

 Maria rarely interfered with politics, preferring to devote her time and energies to her family, charities, and the more social side of her position.
 She had also seen the student protests of Kiev and St. Petersburg in the 1860s, and when police were beating students, the students cheered on Maria Feodorovna to which she replied, "They were quite loyal, they cheered me.
 Why do you allow the police to treat them so brutally?"
 Her one exception to official politics was her militant anti-German sentiment because of the annexation of Danish territories by Prussia in 1864, a sentiment also expressed by her sister, Alexandra.
-Prince Gorchakov remarked about that policy that 'it is our belief, that Germany will not forget that both in Russia and in England [sic] a Danish Princess has her foot on the steps of the throne".
+Prince Gorchakov remarked about that policy that "it is our belief, that Germany will not forget that both in Russia and in England a Danish Princess has her foot on the steps of the throne".

 Maria arranged the marriage between her brother George I of Greece and her cousin-in-law Olga Constantinovna of Russia.
 When George visited St. Petersburg in 1867, she contrived to have George spend time with Olga.
 She convinced Olga's parents of her brother's suitability.
 In a letter, her father Christian IX of Denmark praised her for her shrewd arranging of the marriage: "Where in the world have you, little rogue, ever learned to intrigue so well, since you have worked hard on your uncle and aunt, who were previously decidedly against a match of this kind."